 MyPathologyReport

-Carcinoma is a term used to describe a group of cancers that start from specialized epithelial cells that cover the outside or inside surfaces of an organ.
-Carcinoma can start anywhere in the body where epithelial cells are normally found including the skin, breast, lungs, oral cavity, esophagus, stomach, colon, prostate, bladder, ovary, uterus, and cervix.
+The term carcinoma describes a group of cancers that start from epithelial cells, specialized cells covering an organ’s outside and inside surfaces.
+This type of cancer can start in any location where epithelial cells are normally found including the skin, breast, lungs, oral cavity, esophagus, stomach, colon, prostate, bladder, ovary, uterus, and cervix.
 As a group, carcinomas are the most common type of human cancer.

-The cause of carcinoma depends on many factors including the type of carcinoma and the location of the tumour.
-For example, carcinomas in the lungs are often caused by smoking while carcinoma in the cervix is commonly caused by human papillomavirus (HPV).
+The cause of a carcinoma depends on many factors including the carcinoma subtype and the location of the tumour.
+For example, most carcinomas in the lungs are caused by smoking while most carcinomas in the cervix are commonly caused by infection with human papillomavirus (HPV).

 No. Carcinoma is a type of cancer but not all cancers are carcinomas.
 Other types of cancers include lymphoma, melanoma, and sarcoma.